American Languages

 Ojibwe is in a strong position in terms of numbers of speakers.
 Some 35,000 to 65,000 people speak a form of it.
 Some children even learn it as a first language.
 Ottawa proper is only spoken by maybe only a few hundred speakers.
 They live mostly in Ontario around Georgian Bay and North Channel, though a few are around Sarnia, Ontario, and in Michigan.

 The Wyandot were moved out of Ohio in the 1840s, making them the last tribe to leave Ohio.
+(Some Shawnee individuals seem to have remained.)
 They had a mill and a small Methodist mission, both of which are still standing.
 They first went to Kansas and some of these people later went to Oklahoma.

-As one can tell from the title of Col. Johnson's booklet, Wyandot is essentially the same as Huron.
-According to Marianne Mithun in The Languages of Native North America, the Wyandot were made up from the remnants of the Huron, Tionontati (Petun), Erie, and Neutral after a series of epidemics and wars.
+As one can tell from the title of Col. Johnson's booklet, Wyandot is similar to Huron (Wendat).
+According to Marianne Mithun in The Languages of Native North America, the Wyandot were made up from the remnants of the Huronian groups (Huron, Tionontati (Petun), Erie, and Neutral) after a series of epidemics and wars.
+The Petun dialect seems to be an important element in what is now Wyandot.
+Here is a video in Wendat.

 Mingo (Unyææshæötká') — Much can be found at Mingo Egads.The author of Mingo Egads has other forms for numbers on his site: 'four' kéí, 'six' yéí', 'eight' teknyô.